Narthur/ohc-handbook/Course Catalog.md

 impact on markets; antitrust and mergers, and income distribution.

 ### [FNCE 290] Christian Business Finance (3)
 The source and uses of funds required by a business is a theoretical framework that the financial manager can use to reach decisions within the realities of the financial world.
-Topics include Biblical ethics and principles of financial analysis, estimation funds requirements, short and long-term loan arrangements, capital structure planning, and securities issues.
+Topics include biblical ethics and principles of financial analysis, estimation funds requirements, short and long-term loan arrangements, capital structure planning, and securities issues.
 Emphasis will also be placed on the management of finances in supporting ministry